OpenNebula/docs/source/configuration_guide/fireedge_configuration/fireedge_sunstone.rst

 Configuring Sunstone for Guacamole
 -------------------------------------------------------------------------------

-To configure the Fireedge server on Sunstone where they are **on different servers**, you will need to set ``fireedge_endpoint`` on :ref:`sunstone-server.conf <sunstone_sunstone_server_conf>` with the Fireedge server endpoint.
+To configure the Fireedge server on Sunstone when they are **on different servers**, you will need to set ``fireedge_endpoint`` on :ref:`sunstone-server.conf <sunstone_sunstone_server_conf>` with the Fireedge server endpoint.